AdobeDocs/experience-manager-desktop-app.en/help/troubleshoot.md

 The libraries that AEM desktop app uses for HTTP communication utilizes strict SSL enforcement.
 At times, a connection may succeed using a browser but fails using AEM desktop app.
 To configure SSL appropriately, install the missing intermediate certificate in Apache.
 See [How to install an Intermediate CA cert in Apache](https://access.redhat.com/solutions/43575).

+## App is unresponsive {#unresponsive}

+Rarely the application may become unresponsive, display just a white screen, or display an error at the bottom of the interface without any options on the interface.
+Try the following in the order:

+1. Right click on the application interface and click **[!UICONTROL Refresh]**.
+1. Exit the application and restart it.

+In both methods, the app starts at the root DAM folder.

 >[!MORELIKETHIS]
 >
 >* [Known issues](release-notes.md#known-issues-v2)